 Rules And Regulations

-While The Global Scavenger Hunt is an adventure of a lifetime, it is also a competition.
+While GSH is an adventure of a lifetime, it is also a competition.
 And, as such, must have rules.
 As you embark on this extraordinary journey around the world, here are the rules designed to ensure a fair, fun, and thrilling experience for everyone.
 Let’s dive in!

 Rule 1: Team Togetherness